psugrg/arm-m-ridiculus-startup/readme.md

 # README #

-### Ridiculously small sartup code for the ARM Cortex-M processors family
+### Ridiculously small startup code for the ARM Cortex-M processors family

 ### What is this repository for? ###